xmlsquad/xml-authoring-project/README.md

 # xml-authoring-directory
-A structured directory within which we build xmls.
+A structured directory where we build and store xmls.